tgkim-kr/MRSi-AI/README.md

 ## 9. Outputs

 For each combination of feature group, PCA mode, and model, a structured directory is created under `result/`.

+The `result/` directory is generated at runtime.
+The repository can also include `result_example/` as a static example of previously generated outputs.

 Example layout: